 General and Administrative (G&A) expenses increased by \$124,000 from the three months ended September 30, 2015 compared to September 30, 2014.
 G&A expenses decreased by \$1,658,000 from the nine months ended September 30, 2015 compared to September 30, 2014.
 The three month increase was primarily due to a \$475,000 difference in convertible note expenses as a result of the redemption of the convertible notes at 140% of the principal amount, and penalty fees and interest for payroll taxes at approximately \$29,000.
 Offsetting reductions were due to a \$262,000 favorable difference in legal fees, \$65,000 less in finder's fees and a \$52,000 decrease in stock based compensation.
-The nine month decrease was primarily due to \$745,000 of bonuses and associated payroll taxes waived by the Company's executives, \$530,000 in reduced legal fees, \$334,000 less in miscellaneous expenses (the Marshall Ryan settlement was expensed in 2014), \$284,000 in reduced finder's fees, \$292,000 less in investor relations, stock based compensation and investors stock compensation and \$60,000 saved in recruiting fees.
-Offsetting increases were a \$475,000 difference in convertible note expenses as a result of the redemption of the convertible notes at 140% of the principal amount, \$124,000 in payroll tax penalties and interest and a \$50,000 increase in corporate insurance premiums.
+The nine month decrease was primarily due to \$745,000 of bonuses and associated payroll taxes waived by the Company's executives, \$530,000 less in investor relations, stock based compensation and investors stock compensation and \$60,000 saved in recruiting fees.
+Offsetting increases were a \$475,000 difference in convertible note expenses as a result of the redemption of the convertible note expenses as a result of the redemption of the convertible note expenses as a result of the redemption of the convertible note at 140% of the principal amount, \$124,000 in payroll tax penalties and interest and a \$50,000 increase in corporate insurance premiums.